colpal/actions-vault-kv/README.md

               "pass" : ["secret/google", "password"],
               "creds" : ["secret/multipleCredentials"]
             }
-          # Make sure you don't provide a duplicate key and follow conventions of a JSON Object
+          # Make sure you don't provide a duplicate key and follow syntax for a JSON Object

       # Accessing returned values and setting them as env. variables
       - env: